-Due to the complexities associated with snowmelt, it is not currently possible to numerically model the CSO events because of snowmelt at the un-instrumented locations.
-Therefore, CSO analyses of un-instrumented locations is limited to CSO overflows caused by rainfall.
+Due to the complexities associated with snowmelt, it is not currently possible to numerically model the snowmelt related CSO events at the uninstrumented locations.
+Therefore, CSO analysis of un-instrumented locations is limited to CSO overflows caused by rainfall.

-The foregoing calculations of CSO volumes are estimates based on hydraulic model representation of the sewer network based on best available information.
+The calculations of CSO volumes are estimates based on hydraulic model representation of the sewer network, which is based on best available information.
 The field observed data also has limitations.
-The estimating process is an engineering estimating process which meets Federal guidance for appropriate estimation and includes processes for addressing assumptions for continuous improvement.
-Model results for the current year are based on observed rainfall data and annual results are validated based on overflow detection instrumentation installed at 46 of the 76 CSO locations.
+The estimating process used meets federal guidance for appropriate estimation and includes processes for addressing assumptions for continuous improvement.
+Model results for the current year are based on observed rainfall data and annual results are validated against using instruments installed at 46 of the 76 CSO locations.

-Annual model updates should be completed regularly.
+Model updates are completed regularly.
 There will always be network changes or improved data that is not available at the time of the current update but will be included in subsequent updates.
-The current year network will be the best available representation of the City sewer system and will constantly improve.
-The 2023 network is currently the best available representation of the City sewer system.